christian-raedel/nomnom/README.md

 })
 ```

+Can be used for example together with the default value to set options from process.env['ENVIRONMENT_VARIABLE'].
+In this case a message is printed, if the environment is not set and the argument is not given.

 #### position

 The position of the option if it's a positional argument.
 If the option should be matched to the first positional arg use position `0`, etc.